 Treatment for congenitally missing teeth involves orthodontic intervention and dental implant placement.
 Traditional braces are able to move teeth and clear away the space needed to safely and securely add a new prosthetic to the smile.
 Once the new space is large enough to house a dental implant, the post acts as the tooth’s root and generates the support necessary to maintain structure.

-When the tooth is replaced with a dental implant, the implant posts support both the prosthetic and surrounding teeth and bone.
+When the tooth is replaced with a dental implant near me, the implant posts support both the prosthetic and surrounding teeth and bone.
 This allows the jaw to develop properly while improving bite functions.
 When all teeth are present in the smile, they are more comfortable and functional.

 The chances for successful treatment increase depending on the timing of this procedure.
 Patients receiving replacements sooner rather than later have an increased likelihood of successful implant integration and future dental development.